 Pak suspends domestic flights as coronavirus cases cross 1,000

 Pakistan has suspended all domestic flight operations until April 2 to curb the spread of the novel coronavirus after the country reported over 1,000 cases and seven deaths from the COVID-19 infection, authorities said on Wednesday.
-The nationwide tally of COVID-19 patients touched 1,037 with 413 cases in Sindh; 115 in Balochistan; 296 in Punjab; 117 in K-P; 80 in Gilgit-Baltistan; 15 in Islamabad; and one in Pakistan-occupied Kashmir, The Express Tribune reported.
+The nationwide tally of COVID-19 patients touched 1,037 with 413 cases in Sindh; 115 in Balochistan; 296 in Punjab; 117 in Khyber Pakhtunkhwa; 80 in Gilgit-Baltistan; 15 in Islamabad and one in Pakistan-occupied Kashmir, The Express Tribune reported.

-The National Disaster Management Authority has said that so far 7 people have died due to the novel coronavirus and 18 recovered.
+The National Disaster Management Authority has said that so far seven people have died due to the coronavirus and 18 recovered.
 In the wake of the coronavirus outbreak, the country has halted its domestic flights operations.

 Abdul Sattar Khokhar, the spokesman of Aviation Division, said that the decision was part of ongoing efforts to contain the deadly coronavirus.
 The ban will be effective from Thursday, Khokhar said.